cityofaustin/projects/_projects/equitable-green-jobs/about/grant-details.md

 position: 1
 ---

 Here's what you need to know to apply for an Equitable Green Jobs grant.
+If you have questions about the grant, please send them to Daniel Culotta in the City of Austin Innovation Office.
+He can be reached at at daniel.culotta@austintexas.gov

 ### [Submit your Equitable Green Jobs grant application here](https://airtable.com/shrCIw4MYPiOezJ7j)